dal-dime/documentation/systems/keyset-task.md

 ### Screenshots

 {% include image.html url='/images/keyset-task-desktop.png' description='A keyset task as it appears when accessing the DIME web app on Desktop.
 This keyset task asks the user\'s intent to publish on Figshare.' %}

+{% include image.html url='/images/keyset-task-desktop-2.png' description='Another example of the Keyset Task on desktop.
+Here the user is asked if their intent for a particular dataset is publishing to Dataverse.' %}